 But this support may be a short-term solution, as world supplies of many rare earth metals run short.
 Countries short on these resources, researchers, and companies are scrambling to come up with viable solutions, from recycling to alternative minerals.
 The race is on to find more abundant sources, more efficient extraction methods, and efforts to thwart steeply rising prices for these rare earth resources.

 This situation is not limited to rare earth metals.
 Three-quarters of the world’s phosphorus supply, which you now know is vital for modern farming techniques feeding the world’s seven billion inhabitants, is found in Morocco.
-This creates a vulnerable “choke point” for the world’s food supply and forces both dangerous fluctuations in food prices as conditions change in this one small corner of the Land.
+This concentration creates a vulnerable “choke point” for the world’s food supply and forces both dangerous fluctuations in food prices as conditions change in this one small corner of the Land.

 There are two sides to each of our stories.

-This blog post is an excerpt from chapter 4.2 of Audit of the Universe
+This blog post is an excerpt from chapter 4.2 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Land: Industrial Fertilizer or Organic Farming and Rare Earth Metals